-Water source changes
+Water source changes:

-- ✓ If the water level in your well has dropped, you may need to reset the pump at a lower level.
-To compensate for the increased head, you may have to add more stages to turbine or submersible pumps. - ✓ If surface water level drops, you may need to relocate centrifugal pumps closer to the water source to supply sufficient NPSH.
-(See page 20.) - ✓ If turbine or submersible pump capacities don't fit the well characteristics, you may need to replace the bowls with new ones suited to your well capacity.
+✓ If the water level in your well has dropped, you may have to reset the pump at a lower level.
+To compensate for the increased head, you may have to add more stages to turbine or submersible pumps.
+If you're using surface water and the level has dropped, centrifugal pumps may need to be relocated closer to the water source in order to supply sufficient NPSH. ✓ If turbine or submersible pump capacities don't fit the well characteristics, you may need to replace the bowls with new ones suited to your well capacity.